RachitGarg-12/Hotel_Room_Booking/README.md

 The frontEnd is built using RectJs and the backend is built using ExpressJs and Nodejs.
-I have MongoDB Atlas Cloud facility for storing the data .
+I have used MongoDB Atlas Cloud facility for storing the data .